axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/migration-notes/8-0-0/installation-migration-notes-8-0-0-migrate-templates.rst

 2. In HTML dialogs, use this template: adapt ``ui:composition``, ``ui:params``, ``ui:define``, etc.

-3. A task is started inside IFrame as default, you can configure it, refer to :ref:`here <iframe-configuration>`.
+3. A task is started inside IFrame as default, you can configure it, refer to :ref:`here <iframe-usage>`.

 +----------------------------------------------+------------------------------------------------------+
 | Pros                                         | Cons                                                 |